 In her moving book Asylum under dreaming spires - Refugees' lives in Cambridge today, a dozen extraordinary life-stories intersect across the spaces between academia, ethnography and public policy, with the city of Cambridge as a central character.
 Her ethnographic book Savoir-faire des Anciens, written in French with an 88-year-old hermit shepherd, has been described as 'life-changing'.
 Her recent book for Routledge - Practicing oral history to improve public policies and programs - teaches how to use ethnographies and oral testimonies to implement social change.
 Her next book, under contract for publication by Routledge in 2019, teaches how to use oral testimonies to improve policy outcomes for refugees and host communities.

 For an overview of all her books (pictured below left), click here.

-A keen windsurfer, Hoffman often puts the wind and water before the calls of the world.
-But recent work has included...
+A keen windsurfer, Hoffman often puts the wind and water before the busy calls of the world.
+But recent work includes...

 - Preparing a workshop on her books and methods for the Dangerous Oral Histories Conference in Belfast in June 2018, and a presentation for the American Oral History Association conference in Montreal in October.